-11.3 Dean's List Nominations
+10.3 Dean's List Nominations

 There are specific instructions on how to submit Dean's List Nominations.
-The Dean's List Submission Guide has been created for Coaches and Mentors looking to submit a student for the Dean's List Award.
-Please visit our website for a copy of the Guide, which provides in depth information about the Dean's List, and step by step visual aids to complete the nominations.
+There are two sets of instructions, The Dean's List Nomination Guide - US, and the Dean's List Nomination Guide - International.
+Please visit our website for a copy of the guides, which provides in depth information about the Dean's List, and step by step visual aids to complete the nominations.